RaminKurkeice/Software-Project/index.md

 ## DataBase and Website Graph
 --------------------------------
 DataBase connection function is created.
-*note the function password for the uploaded application is not completed for the MySQL connection for privacy reasons.*
+*Note: The function password for the uploaded application is not completed for the MySQL connection for privacy reasons.*
 (If you desire the connection add your MySQL the databases code can easliy be edited to change servers to yours)

 #### Website Graph is Created Below.